2nd woman dies days after Iowa County snowplow crash

 Kathryn M. Dejak, 76, of Spring Green, died Jan.
-3 as a result of injuries sustained in the wreck, according to a press release from the Iowa County Sheriff's Department.
+3, according to a press release from the Iowa County Sheriff’s Department.

 Dejak was driving on Iowa County C on Dec.
 31 when she lost control of her vehicle and struck a snowplow.
 Authorities said Dejak’s passenger, Kaila M. Dorau, 27, also died as a result of the crash.